ULiege-driving/MSC-TTA/README.md

 #  Multi-Stream Cellular Test-Time Adaptation of Real-Time Models Evolving in Dynamic Environments

-This repository provides the implementation of our paper (add link to paper), presented at CVPR WAC 2024.
+This repository provides the implementation of our paper (add link to paper), presented at CVPR WAD 2024.

 <div align="center">